praveen1461996/kubernetes-learnings/k8s-objects/replication/README.md

 Because cloud-native applications are based on the theory that any component can fail at any time, replication is a perfect environment for implementing them, as multiple instances are baked into the architecture.
 ## Mobile applications:
 Mobile applications can often be architected so that the mobile client interacts with an isolated version of the server application.

+# ReplicationController Vs ReplicaSet:

+ The major difference between a replication controller and replica set is that the rolling-update command works with Replication Controllers, but won't work with a Replica Set.
+This is because Replica Sets are meant to be used as the backend for Deployments